 JP Morgan Chase is one of the world's biggest financial services institutions; the #1 US bank by revenues since 2011, when it first overtook troubled rival Bank of America; and the #1 globally by market capitalisation.
 It combines the legendary investment banking brand JP Morgan with the broad-based consumer services of the former Chase Manhattan bank, acquired in 2000.
 Chase is now America's (and also the world's) biggest credit card issuer, the leader by customer deposits and the #2 by number of branches across the nation.
 It has grown to that size through two canny acquisitions.
 Between 2001 and 2004, an economic downturn forced the group to lean more heavily on its financial services businesses to counter the sharp ups and downs of corporate banking.
 As a result, JP Morgan acquired retail banking giant Bank One in 2004 in a $60bn deal that put it close behind Citigroup, then the US leader.
 The unprecedented turmoil in global financial markets during 2008 provided JP Morgan with two further opportunities, the last-minute purchases of failing investment bank Bear Stearns and thrift bank Washington Mutual.
 The resulting business offers a broad base, deriving its income more or less equally between investment banking, retail banking and credit card services.
 Since 2004, it has for the most part avoided the serious financial problems with which its three main US rivals have wrestled.
 Nevertheless, the bank was stung during 2013 by a series of massive fines and settlements to resolve a host of different regulatory investigations.
-For 2018, revenues reached a new high of over $109bn, with net income of $32.5bn.
+For 2019, revenues reached a new high of over $115.6bn, while net income set a new record at $36.4bn.
 James ("Jamie") Dimon is chairman & CEO, widely regarded as one of the best CEOs in the financial services industry for his strong and steady management.
 He has held that role for more than a decade, longer than the leaders of any of the other big six financial institutions, and is now expected to remain until 2022.

 Capsule checked 12th April 2019